 Scope and arrangement

-The Arthur Russell collection dates from 1960 to 2005 (bulk 1974-1991) and contains writings, music, photographs, correspondence, articles, flyers, and posters.
-The vast majority of the collection consists of over 1,000 original sound and video recordings, which are unavailable pending digitization.
-The recordings date from the 1970s to the 1990s and consist of test pressings, studio versions, masters, and home recordings covering Russell's entire career.
+The Arthur Russell papers date from 1960 to 2005 (bulk 1974-1991) and contain writings, notated music, photographs, correspondence, articles, flyers, and posters.
+The vast majority of the collection consists of over 1,600 original sound and video recordings covering Russell's entire career.
 The paper portion of the collection is strong in its documentation of Russell's creative output, particularly through drafts, sketches, and full scores of his music.

 In addition to the music files are articles; correspondence; photographs; printed matter; biographical files; and materials relating to various record labels, such as invoices, letters, and recording schedules for Sire Records and West End Records.
 Two harmonicas that belonged to Russell are also present.
 Files for Loose Joints contain fliers, contracts, and photographs.
 Incoming letters comprise the bulk of the correspondence.
 Primary correspondents are Russell's parents, Emily and Chuck Russell; and friends Muriel Fuji, Yuko Nonomura, Kathleen Cooney, Alan Abrams, and Johanna (Jonni) Sue Bartel.
 Among the undated letters are notes from Allen Ginsberg and Tom Waits, and a poem from Jill Kroesen.
 Some letters are accompanied by music, such as a 1974 letter from Christian Wolff to Russell with a copy of "For 1, 2, or 3 People," and a 1975 letter to Russell from Cornelius Cardew, accompanied by a manuscript for his "Revolution is the Main Trend."
 The majority of the unsent or draft letters are to Steven Hall.